 - Take and maintain notes in an efficient manner following the format presented by your instructor.
 Notes are turned in at the end of your course and are usually 10-20% of your grade.
 They can be used on each unit test which is why they are weighted in your final grade. - Make effective use of time, (staying focused, reviewing daily notes, studying, asking for assistance when needed, and completing each week's goals.) - Keep classroom appointments -whether online, phone, or in person.
-Even though your schedule is flexible at home, if you are coming in or meeting us online please be there! - Fill out weekly attendance sheets and submit with parent/student signature to: wva@wusd9.org.
-Failure to turn in attendance hours is cause to be dropped from your online school.
+Even though your schedule is flexible at home, if you are coming in or meeting us online please be there! - Resort Weekly Attendance and submit it through Parent/StudentVue.
+Failure to turn in attendance hours is cause to be dropped from our online school.
 The state requires us to record your hours.